Deutsche Post v Commission

-Deutsche Post v Commission (2011) C-463/10P is an EU law case, concerning judicial review in the European Union.
+Deutsche Post v Commission is a 2011 pair of joined cases, C 463/10 P and C 475/10 P, before the Court of Justice of the European Union concerning the scope for judicial review in information injunctions in state aid cases.

+The opinion, handed down 13 October 2011, interprets Article 263 of the Treaty on the Functioning of the European Union to mean that any official act on the part of any body, office or agency of the European Union that produces binding legal effects affecting the interests of a natural or legal person is open to challenge before the Court of Justice.
+Overruling the General Court, the opinion thus strengthens the right to judicial review of administrative acts.

+The pair of cases is part of a cluster of disputes sometimes referred to as the "Deutsche Post saga" in the academic community.

 Facts

 Deutsche Post and Germany claimed annulment of an order by the General Court, which declared inadmissible their actions for annulment of a Commission decision to require Germany provide information on state aid to Deutsche Post.
 TFEU article 108 required member states to notify the Commission of plans to grant new aid, and to give all necessary information.
 In 2008 the Commission sent a questionnaire on DP's revenue and costs, and a reminder letter.
 Germany replied that it would be disproportionate in time and work to give the information after 1994.
 The Commission said the information had to be given in 20 days.
 Deutsche Post and Germany brought an action for annulment and the Commission argued it was not an 'act', and this was upheld by the General Court.
 It said that an injunction for information had no sanction, so was not an 'act' open to challenge.